Occupational Therapy Assistant

 The Occupational Therapy Assistant program is designed to prepare successful graduates for entry-level employment in the field of as Occupational Therapy Assistants.
 A Certified Occupational Therapy Assistant (COTA), under the supervision of an Occupational Therapist, provides rehabilitative services to individuals with mental, physical, emotional, or developmental disabilities.

-The OTA program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at:
+The OTA program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the Americal Occupational Therapy Association (AOTA), located at:

 7501 Wisconsin Avenue, Suite 510E